It is NOT WHAT you

 for global investors; hence, we stress caution.
 Flat and range bound

-market favor quality issues.
-Alternately, Market timing is key to
+markets will favor quality issues.
+Alternately, Market timing

 above average returns.